PATRIC3/p3_docs/docroot/videos/genome_annotation_service.md

-# Genome Annotation Service - Instructional Videos
+# Genome Annotation Service Tutorial

 ## Overview
 This set of short videos provides a step-by-step demonstration of using the PATRIC Genome Annotation Service to annotate a genome from a set a bacterial contig files.
 From these videos you will learn how to do the following: